AgoraIO/app-builder-backend/CONTRIBUTING.md

 ## Fixing Documentation

-Our Docs currently reside at https://github.com/AgoraIO-Community/app-builder-docs/wiki.
-Please raise an issue if you find any issues with the documentation.
+Our Docs currently reside at https://appbuilder.agora.io/docs.
+Please feel free to raise an issue if you find any issues with the documentation.
 It can be something as simple as a spelling/grammatical error or confusing language.

 ## Contributing Content